leap71/leap71/README.md

-# Welcome to LEAP 71's Github
+# Welcome to the LEAP 71 Github

 ![LEAP71](img/LEAP71.jpg)